v6d-io/v6d/docs/notes/developers/faq.rst

   readers' processes via memory mapping.
 Thus it is safe to consume the objects by multiple readers at the same time.

+3. *how to launching a cluster with multiple vineyardd instance?*

+  A vineyard daemon server is a vineyard instance in a vineyard cluster.
+Thus, to start a vineyard cluster, we can simply start ``vineyardd`` over all the machines in the cluster, and make sure these vineyard instances can register to the same ``etcd_endpoint``.
+The default value of ``etcd_endpoint`` is ``http://127.0.0.1:2379``, and ``vineyard`` will launch the ``etcd_endpoint`` in case the etcd servers are not started on the cluster.

+  See also ``python3 -m vineyard --help`` for other parameter settings.

-3. *Is Kubernetes a necessity for vineyard?*
+4. *Is Kubernetes a necessity for vineyard?*

   No. But when deploying vineyard on Kubernetes, users can enjoy the flexibility of resource management provided by cloud-native deployments for the workloads of their applications.
 Meanwhile, the scheduler plugin will help co-locate the worker pods to the data for better data-work alignment.

-4. *How vineyard achieves IPC and memory sharing (i.e., zero-copy sharing) on Kubernetes?*
+5. *How vineyard achieves IPC and memory sharing (i.e., zero-copy sharing) on Kubernetes?*

   Inter-process memory sharing is tricky in Kubernetes, but it is doable.
 When deploying on Kubernetes, vineyard exposes its UNIX-domain socket as a :code:`PersistVolume`,